-Several alumni of the Founding Fathers have returned on April 25 to strengthen the ties between the Nyenrode Business Universiteit and the Founding Fathers.
-During its 75th anniversary this year, Nyenrode wants to strengthen the bond with its Founding Fathers.
+Several alumni of the Founding Partners have returned on April 25 to strengthen the ties between the Nyenrode Business Universiteit and the Founding Partners.
+During its 75th anniversary this year, Nyenrode wants to strengthen the bond with its Founding Partners.

 the international position of Dutch business.
 Under the inspiring leadership of aviation pioneer Albert Plesman, (the forerunners) of KLM, Shell, Philips, Unilever, Akzo, ABN-AMRO Bank, TPG (now known as PostNL), the Dutch Railways and many other

 companies and organizations built the Netherlands Training Institute for Abroad, today known as the Nyenrode Business Universiteit.
 Almost 75 years ago, this initiative led to an educational innovation that would probably not have been possible in

 All guests were welcomed by Petri Hofsté, Chairman of the Nyenrode Foundation, and Koen Becking, Rector Magnificus of Nyenrode, at the castle’s Knights' Hall (the Ridderzaal).
 After shaking many hands and providing everyone with

 a drink and a small appetizer, the guests were asked to take place on the castle terrace for a photo.